 Staying there: The Black Swan offers dinner, bed and breakfast from £220 per person.

-Want to stay even closer to home?
+Enjoyed our top weekend breaks but want to stay even closer to home?
 Why not eat your way around Bristol with this 24-hour sustainable eating guide.